-As of December 31, 2019, the balances of R \$ 150,000 refer to the purchase of 2% of the capital.
+As of December 31, 2020 and 2019, the balances of R \$ 150,000 refer to the purchase of 2% of the capital.
 Sabero Organics S.A. is a privately held company and, for this reason, there is no quoted market price for its shares.
+No changes were identified in the value of participation for 2020.

-As of December 31, 2019, the Company's management did not identify any indications of impairment at Sabero Organics.
+As of December 31, 2020, the Company's management did not identify any indications of impairment at Sabero Organics.

-Notes to the financial statements at 31 December 2019 All amounts in Brazilian reais
+Notes to the financial statements at 31 December 2020 All amounts in Brazilian reais